 I bought a film, but it’s listed in My Orders as “On Hold”.
 What does that mean?

 If after 5 minutes your order is still listed as On Hold, that means that something wasn’t quite right with your method of payment, and it was declined.
-Let us help you fix it!
-Our payment processor is very security-oriented (which is good!) and occasionally flags a purchase for something like a credit card address not matching the country the customer is currently shopping from.
-It is almost always fixable, but a quick direct call/text to Epoch is needed.
-You can find what you need here: https://epoch.com/find_purchase.
-They will clear it up with you and then you can make a new successful payment.
-All On Hold orders are automatically annulled and will never come back to life.
+Despite what it looks like, all On Hold orders are automatically annulled and will never come back to life!.
+Let us help you fix the problem so you can make a fresh order.
+Our payment processors are very security-oriented (which is good!) and occasionally flags a purchase for something like a credit card address not matching the country the customer is currently shopping from.
+It is almost always fixable with a quick direct call/text to them.

 I signed up for the newsletter, but I’m not receiving it yet.